LDeakin/zarrs_tools/docs/zarrs_reencode.md

 # zarrs_reencode

-Reencode/rechunk a Zarr v3 array.
+Reencode/rechunk a Zarr V2/V3 to a Zarr v3 array.

 ## Installation
 `zarrs_reencode` packaged by default with `zarrs_tools` and requires no extra features.